-The Project aims to maintain and increase forest quality as well as protect and stabilize wildlife populations in national parks and reserves in high conservation value provinces including Ha Tinh, Quang Binh, Quang Tri, Thua Thien Hue, Quang Nam and Lam Dong.
+The Project aims to maintain and increase forest quality as well as protect and stabilize wildlife populations in national parks and reserves in high conservation value provinces.

 Thematic focusSustainable and Inclusive Economies

 Vietnam is one of the most biodiverse countries on earth with a huge variety of distinctive and fascinating plants and animal species, many of which are found nowhere else.
-A large part of the remarkable fauna and flora exist in Special-use Forests (SUF) and Protection Forests (PF) in isolated, mountainous areas stretching over the Central region.
-However, within these remaining forest management units, there are significant threats from legal and illegal forest conversion, logging and poaching of wildlife.
-In order to stop biodiversity loss and conserve the Vietnam’s natural treasures, there is an urgent need to envolve government partners and civil society in improving the effectiveness of forest management and law enforcement, and in enhancing the levels of community engagement towards sustainable development.
+A large part of the remarkable fauna and flora exist in Special-use Forests (SUF) and Protection Forests (PF) in isolated and mountainous areas stretching over the Central region.
+However, within these remaining forest management units, there are significant threats from legal and illegal forest conversion and logging, wildlife poaching.
+In order to stop biodiversity loss and conserve the Vietnam’s natural treasures, there is an urgent need to involve government partners and civil society in improving the effectiveness of forest management and law enforcement, and in enhancing the levels of community engagement towards sustainable development.

-Helvetas Vietnam, in a consortium with WWF, IUCN and Fauna and Flora International (FFI), are implementing USAID’s Vietnam Biodiversity Activity to maintain and increase forest quality as well as protect and stabilize wildlife population in five high conservation value provinces of Central Vietnam including Quang Binh, Quang Tri, Thua Thien Hue, Quang Nam and Lam Dong.
+Helvetas Vietnam is a sub-awardee to implement the USAID Biodiversity Conservation which the prime awardee is WWF-US.
+Other sub-awardees in this project include WWF-VN, IUCN, Fauna and Flora International (FFI), ENV, IZW, and GWC.
+USAID Biodiversity Conservation aims to maintain and increase forest quality as well as protect and stabilize wildlife population in five high conservation value provinces of Central Vietnam including Quang Binh, Quang Tri, Thua Thien Hue, Quang Nam and Lam Dong.

 The Project’s objectives include: